dolphjs/dolph-cli/README.md

 - models
 - routes

-It is recommended to make use of the `generate` command when one was to create these files because it generates code the dolphjs way.
+It is recommended to make use of the `generate` command when one wants to create these files because it generates code the dolphjs way.
 In a scenario when you want to create files for all of the above, let's say you want to write code for user logic and functionalities, use the `-a` flag, as in:

 ```bash
 dolph-cli g -a user